LAUX LAWYERS AG – who are we?

-Eight Advisors.
-Eight different personalities.
+Seven Advisors.
+Seven different personalities.
 One single solution for you.

 - KNOW WHO

 The practice was founded in 2011 by Christian Laux and has since then expanded in terms of the number of lawyers as well as the expertise and experience acquired.
-You will benefit from a total of 90 years of combined IT law experience – all directly available to you.
+You benefit from more than 100 years of combined IT law experience – all directly available to you.